|Best overall||Easthills Outdoors Jungle Explorer||SEE IT||

 Q: How many people can lie on a hammock?

-If you’re looking for a hammock to fit you, your partner, the kids, and a dog, make sure to get one that has a higher weight limit then some of the lighter, sportier models.
-Most home-quality designs support over 400 pounds, but make sure to double check the specs before you buy so you get something inclusive.
+If you’re looking for a hammock to fit you, your partner, the kids, and a dog, make sure to get one that has a higher weight limit than some of the lighter, sportier models.
+Most home-quality designs support over 400 pounds but make sure to double-check the specs before you buy so you get something inclusive.